Estimated reading time: 26 minutes

 Sometimes, the distraction is as simple as offering a snack or a toy.
 Other times, we can help them forget their distress by tickling them or making silly faces.
 The effectiveness of these techniques really depends on the child and the severity of the meltdown.

 If a child is tired, you could try rocking them or holding them while walking up and down the aisles.
-Often, they just need a little help to fall asleep, especially when they’re overtired.
+Sometimes they just need a little help to fall asleep, especially when they’re overtired.

 Arrival and Post-Flight